Taylor Walls Player Props: Rays vs. Astros

-After going 0-for-2 in his last game, Taylor Walls and the Tampa Bay Rays face the Houston Astros (who will hand the ball to Luis Garcia) at 6:40 PM ET on Tuesday.
+The Tampa Bay Rays, including Taylor Walls (hitting .364 in his past 10 games, with three doubles, a triple, three home runs, six walks and eight RBI), take on starting pitcher Hunter Brown and the Houston Astros at Tropicana Field, Wednesday at 6:40 PM ET.

-In his last game he had a hitless showing (0-for-2) against the White Sox.
+In his most recent game he had a one-hit showing (1-for-3) against the Astros.

 Taylor Walls Game Info & Props vs. the Astros